How to Get an EIN for an LLC 2024

 Step 2: Make Your Application Apply for the EIN

 Once you have all the information mentioned above, you’ll be set for your EIN application.
-You can make the application using any of these four primary methods: online, mail, fax, and over the phone.
+According to GovDocFiling, you can make the application using any of these four primary methods: online, mail, fax, and over the phone.

 Online EIN applications are the method of choice for most people.
 This is because it is usually the quickest and easiest option, and it allows you to receive your EIN once your application is complete.